missinglinkelectronics/psmake/README.md

 `package-boot`
 : Package boot image.
 You can provide different binaries from the default ones for bitstream, FSBL, ATF, PMU firmware and U-Boot via the `BIT`, `FSBL`, `ATF`, `PMUFW` and `UBOOT` variables, respectively.
-To skip packaging FSBL, ATF or PMU firmware, set the respective variable to `no`.
+To skip packaging bitstream, FSBL, ATF or PMU firmware, set the respective variable to `no`.
 Additional boot arguments can be specified with `BOOT_ARG_EXTRA`; run `petalinux-package --boot --help` for a list of options.
 The output path can be changed with the `BOOT` variable.

 `package-prebuilt`
 : Copy built artifacts to pre-built directory.